zerotier/docs/docs/sockets/tutorial.html.md

 In this section we will:

-  - Use knowledge gained in the previous section to set up a node
+  - Use most of the same setup code as the [Pingable Node](#pingable-node-part-1) example
   - Set up a TCP server and client
   - Echo a simple messages between the two

-To get us started we will use most of the same setup code as the [Pingable Node](#pingable-node-part-1) example:
+To see full source code of the following with proper error and exception handling, see [libzt/examples](https://github.com/zerotier/libzt/tree/master/examples) and [libzt/test](https://github.com/zerotier/libzt/tree/master/test).

+Let's start our node:

 <Tabs
   defaultValue="c"